A Guide to Wining & Dining Like the French This Holiday Season

-According to ancient tradition, Christmas Eve is the time when French people burn Yule logs made out of cherry wood on their hearths.
+According to ancient tradition, French people burn Yule logs made out of cherry wood on their hearths on Christmas Eve.
 These days it’s rare to have an open fire, but some living in rural communities still bring a chosen log inside and sprinkle it with a little red wine to scent the house with a festive aroma as it burns.
-The log is often left burning all night just in case The “Père Noël” (the French Santa) happen to stop by during the night.
+The log is often left burning all night just in case The “Père Noël” (the French Santa) happens to stop by during the night.
 Children are often encouraged to leave out their shoes by the fireplace so that the mysterious passersby can fill them with sweets and small gifts.

 Today many families celebrate earlier in the evening to allow plenty of time to enjoy the feast with Catholic families choosing to attend church after dinner.
 It is not uncommon for the French Christmas Eve dinner to include elaborate five or six course menus that can take up to six hours!

 Families usually kick things off by opening a bottle of fine Champagne, like the Champagne Paul Michel.
 Others may choose to begin with a traditional method French Crémant from the Loire, Limoux or Burgundy and bring out the Champagne later in the meal.

 Alongside a welcome glass of top quality Champagne to stimulate the appetite, many families serve a selection of canapes.
 Luxurious options include smoked salmon blinis or a generous platter of fresh, salty oysters from Brittany.
 Thanks to the complexity and depth of flavor in the smoked salmon and oysters, these appetizers pair perfectly with a robust vintage Champagne.
 It is best to select a Champagne, like the Paul Michel Premier Cru, with a decent acidity balancing freshness to help to cut through the heavy, oily texture of the food, cleanse the palate and leave you ready for the rest of the feast.